Files for this Scenario

-Before you begin, you must add a Kubernetes cluster as a managed system.
+Before you begin, you must add a Kubernetes cluster as a cloud account (managed system).
 You can do this in one of two ways:

-- Add an existing Kubernetes cluster as a vCommander managed system.
-See Adding a Kubernetes Managed System in the vCommander User Guide.
+- Add an existing Kubernetes cluster as a vCommander cloud account (managed system).
+See Adding a Kubernetes Cloud Account (Managed System) in the vCommander User Guide.

-- Create a new Kubernetes cluster through vCommander and have it automatically added as a vCommander managed system.
+- Create a new Kubernetes cluster through vCommander and have it automatically added as a vCommander cloud account (managed system).
 To learn how, search for "Kubernetes" in this Knowledge Base and choose the article for your preferred platform for deploying Kubernetes clusters.

 Install the plug-in step package

 This scenario uses the Kubernetes plug-in workflow step package (